Memory color effect

-Memory color is the canonical hue of a type of object (e.g., sky, leaf, banana, or apple) that allistic human observers acquire through their experiences with instances of that type.
-For example, most allistic human observers know that an apple typically has a reddish hue; this knowledge about the canonical color which is represented in memory constitutes a memory color.
+The memory color effect is the phenomenon that the canonical hue of a type of object acquired through experience (e.g. the sky, a leaf, or a strawberry) can directly modulate the appearance of the actual colors of objects.

+Human observers acquire memory colors through their experiences with instances of that type.
+For example, most human observers know that an apple typically has a reddish hue; this knowledge about the canonical color which is represented in memory constitutes a memory color.

-The memory color effect is the phenomenon that memory colors directly modulate the appearance of the actual colors of objects.
-For example, normal allistic human trichromats, when presented with a gray banana, often perceive the gray banana as being yellow - the banana's memory color.
+As an example of the effect, normal human trichromats, when presented with a gray banana, often perceive the gray banana as being yellow - the banana's memory color.
 In light of this, subjects typically adjust the color of the banana towards the color blue - the opponent color of yellow - when asked to adjust its surface to gray to cancel the subtle activation of banana's memory color.
 Subsequent empirical studies have also shown the memory color effect on man-made objects (e.g. smurfs, German mailboxes), the effect being especially pronounced for blue and yellow objects.
 To explain this, researchers have argued that because natural daylight shifts from short wavelengths of light (i.e., bluish hues) towards light of longer wavelengths (i.e., yellowish-orange hues) during the day, the memory colors for blue and yellow objects are recruited by the visual system to a higher degree to compensate for this fluctuation in illumination, thereby providing a stronger memory color effect.

-Form Identification
+Form identification

 Memory color plays a role when detecting an object.
-In a study where participants were given multiple objects, such as an apple, with two alternate forms for each, a crooked apple and a circular apple, researchers changed the colors of the alternate forms and asked if they could identify them.
+In a study where participants were given objects, such as an apple, with two alternate forms for each, a crooked apple and a circular apple, researchers changed the colors of the alternate forms and asked if they could identify them.
 Most of the participants answered "unsure," suggesting that we use memory color when identifying an object.
 The research redefined memory color as a phenomenon when "a form's identity affects the phenomenal hue of that form."

-Color effect on Memorization
+Color effect on memorization

 Memory color effect can be derived from the human instinct to memorize objects better.
 Comparing the effect of recognizing gray-scaled images and colored images, results showed that people were able to recall colored images 5% higher compared to gray-scaled images.
 An important factor was that higher level of contrast between the object and background color influences memory.
 In a specific study related to this, participants reported that colors were 5% to 10% easier to recognize compared to black and white.